MicrosoftDocs/azure-devops-docs/docs/pipelines/targets/webapp.md

 To deploy to Azure App Service, you'll need to use an Azure Resource Manager [service connection](../library/service-endpoints.md).
 The Azure service connection stores the credentials to connect from Azure Pipelines or Azure DevOps Server to Azure.

-Learn more about connect-to-azure[Azure Resource Manager service connections](../library/connect-to-azure.md).
+Learn more about [Azure Resource Manager service connections](../library/connect-to-azure.md).
 If your service connection is not working as expected, see [Troubleshooting service connections](../release/azure-rm-endpoint.md).

 #### [YAML](#tab/yaml/)